You've Got Mail: Plot

 "Shopgirl" emails "NY152" asking for business advice; he urges she fight back.
 Frank pens a column supporting The Shop Around the Corner that draws widespread attention, leading to talk show appearances, news coverage, and picketing outside Fox Books.
 Joe is aggravated by the negative publicity, but his father insists it will blow over once they open.

 "Shopgirl" and "NY152" arrange to meet at a café.
 Joe arrives with Kevin, his Fox Books store manager.
 Kevin peeks through the window and informs Joe that his pen pal is actually his professional nemesis.
-Joe initially walks away, then joins Kathleen at the table without revealing his online identity.
-They clash again, and Kathleen insults him, causing Joe to leave.
+Joe initially walks away but then joins Kathleen at the table without revealing his online identity.
+They clash again and Kathleen insults him, invoking her mother, causing Joe to appear very pained and leave.

 Kathleen believes "NY152" never showed up.
 Later that night, "Shopgirl" emails "NY152" to say she finally stood up to an unpleasant person but now feels terrible about it.
-"NY152" apologizes for not being there and assures Kathleen that anything she said to the other person was likely deserved and probably provoked.
+"NY152" apologizes for not being there and assures Kathleen that anything she said to the other person was probably provoked and likely deserved.

 Despite efforts to save The Shop Around the Corner, business steadily declines, while the new Fox Books thrives.
 Kathleen closes the store and decides she will write children's books.
-Later, she and Frank amicably end their relationship.
+Later, she and Frank amicably end their relationship, laughing at how perfect they are for one another on paper only.
 Joe breaks up with Patricia and realizes his feelings for Kathleen.
-He slowly builds a face-to-face relationship with her, without revealing his online identity.
+He slowly builds a face-to-face relationship with her whilst continuing their online dialogue, without revealing his dual identity.

 Eventually, "NY152" arranges another meeting with "Shopgirl".
 Right before the meetup, Joe sees Kathleen and confesses his feelings, imploring her to forgive his past animosity.
-Kathleen becomes emotional, hinting she feels the same but cannot forego her feelings for "NY152".
+Kathleen becomes emotional, hinting she feels the same but cannot forego her connection with "NY152".
 Upon arriving at the meeting place, Kathleen, hearing a voice calling for Brinkley, "NY152's" dog, realizes it is Joe Fox.
 She admits she hoped it would be him, and they kiss.